Bathing Culture & 3 Iceland Hot Springs to Visit

-Swimming students learned in a muddy ditch downstream from a hot spring used to wash laundry.
-Inspired by that hot spring, the city drilled to tap into the island’s underground geothermal activity generated by Iceland’s volcanic underbelly in 1928.
-Iceland’s first geothermal heat flowed into 70 homes, a school, a hospital and a swimming pool.
+Initially, swimming lessons were conducted in a modest stream downstream from a hot spring used for laundry.
+Inspired by this natural warmth, the city, in 1928, drilled into the island's geothermal activity, fueled by Iceland's volcanic core.
+This pioneering effort brought geothermal heat to 70 homes, a school, a hospital, and a swimming pool.

 The national energy authority offered no-risk loans to towns and villages across the country to encourage further geothermal drilling.
 With hot water flowing through the country and a requirement for swimming education in all schools established in 1943, pools soon popped up in every town.
 In some places, water collects naturally in pools for bathing and swimming, comparable to the hot spring used for laundry in Reykjavik.
 In other places drilling is used to assist nature in accumulating and pooling the right amounts of water at the right temperatures.